emergentworks/curriculum/product-development/README.md

 *Code Cooperative students build technology solutions to the problems that affect them and their communities.*

-This document outlines a recommended approach to developing your final project, aka. your product.
+This document outlines a recommended approach to developing your class project, aka. your product.

-**Your final project: A website that addresses a problem you have identified in your community.**
+**Your class project: A website that addresses a problem you have identified in your community.**

 ## 1. The Problem (Why?)